Thiamine: Sources

 Thiamine is found in a wide variety of processed and whole foods, including lentils, peas, whole grains, pork, and nuts.
-A typical daily prenatal vitamin product contains around 1.5 mg of thiamine.

 Food fortification

 Some countries require or recommend fortification of grain foods such as wheat, rice or maize (corn) because processing lowers vitamin content.
 As of February 2022, 59 countries, mostly in North and Sub-Saharan Africa, require food fortification of wheat, rice or maize with thiamine or thiamine mononitrate.
 The amounts stipulated range from 2.0 to 10.0 mg/kg.
 An additional 18 countries have a voluntary fortification program.
 For example, the Indian government recommends 3.5 mg/kg for "maida" (white) and "atta" (whole wheat) flour.

 Synthesis

 Biosynthesis

-Thiamine biosynthesis occurs in bacteria, some protozoans, plants, and fungi.
+Thiamine biosynthesis occurs in archaea, bacteria, some protozoans, plants, and fungi.
 The thiazole and pyrimidine moieties are biosynthesized separately and are then combined to form ThMP by the action of thiamine-phosphate synthase.

 The pyrimidine ring system is formed in a reaction catalysed by phosphomethylpyrimidine synthase (ThiC), an enzyme in the radical SAM superfamily of iron–sulfur proteins, which use S-adenosyl methionine as a cofactor.

 The starting material is 5-aminoimidazole ribotide, which undergoes a rearrangement reaction via radical intermediates which incorporate the blue, green and red fragments shown into the product.

 The thiazole ring is formed in a reaction catalysed by thiazole synthase (EC 2.8.1.10).
 The ultimate precursors are 1-deoxy-D-xylulose 5-phosphate, 2-iminoacetate and a sulfur carrier protein called ThiS.
 An additional protein, ThiG, is also required to bring together all the components of the ring at the enzyme active site.